 Employees of the Vermont Fish & Wildlife Department also use the term “take” to mean documented injury that has already happened to an animal or plant.
 When discussing the potential injury to listed species in Vermont it is important to know which definition is being used.

 Vermont’s threatened and endangered bats

 Since 2001, biologists from Vermont Fish and Wildlife Department, U.S. Fish and Wildlife Service, and Green Mountain National Forest have studied bat populations in the Champlain Valley.
 In Vermont, there are nine species of bat and five of them are on Vermont’s endangered species list.
 All five of the bat species on the endangered species list have been found in the towns of the BLSG Insect Control District.
 Multiple maternal roosting colonies of the endangered Indiana bat and other listed species have been documented in the BLSG District.
-One hibernaculum site, where the Indiana bat and other species spend the winter, has been documented in the BLSG District.
+Two hibernaculum sites, where the Indiana bat or other species spend the winter, has been documented in the BLSG District.